 Mummy bags, on the other hand, employ other tricks to save weight.
 Ultralight fabrics, both on the shell and baffles, reduce weight but usually make the bags more delicate.
 Smaller zippers have the same effect, and they often only go half the length, reducing venting possibilities.
 Most ultralight mummy bags are also cut more narrowly, as less fabric all around makes a lighter bag.

 The other half of the equation for a good night's sleep is comfort.
 Things like drafts, drawcords dangling in your face, buckles wedged underneath you, or a claustrophobic shape all detract from sleeping soundly.
-If you sleep well, you'll perform well the next day, which is why we think comfort is important enough to weight it at 20% of the score.
+If you sleep well, you'll perform well the next day.
+There's nothing worse than to loathe actually getting into a subpar sleeping bag or quilt, which is why we think comfort is important enough to weight it at 20% of the score.

 Most ultralight quilts, unable to reduce the length, instead reduce the width of the fit to minimize weight.
 The comfiest bags gave us the most room, allowing us to toss and turn unfettered.
-Mummy bags are historically claustrophobically cut, but some, like the Feathered Friends Vireo UL, were generously fit.
-Quilts, on the other hand, offer plenty roomy, but sometimes had the same issue when we utilized their pad attachment systems.
+Mummy bags are historically claustrophobically cut.
+But some, like the Feathered Friends Vireo UL, were generously fit.
+Quilts, on the other hand, offer plenty of room, but sometimes had the same issue when we utilized their pad attachment systems.
 Some quilts also were too narrow to wrap ourselves in on chillier nights, no matter how much we repositioned.

 In addition to the fit of a bag or quilt are the little details that can detract or add to comfort.
-Little details like the position of drawstrings, feel of a fabric, or the shape of the hood can make or break a good night's sleep.
-All these things also affected the comfort score of each product.
+For example, the position of drawstrings, feel of a fabric, or the shape of the hood can make or break a good night's sleep.
+All these small elements also affected the comfort score of each product.

 If you want a three-season sleeping bag, or are planning an epic six-month thru-hike that will span the seasons of a cool spring into hot summer and back into a cool fall, then versatility is a critical metric.
 Versatility is the ability of the bag to be used comfortably in the most possible (different) situations.
 Questions we asked ourselves when rating each bag for versatility were: is it possible to wrap oneself up like a cocoon to stay warm on the coldest nights?
 Likewise, is it feasible to open the bag up and ventilate to stay cool on the warmest of nights?
 Sleeping bags that could do both with ease were the highest scorers when it came to versatility, and sleeping bags that pigeonholed themselves into only being practical in one season or temperature range scored the lowest.